Spider-Man in film: Licensing agreement with Marvel Studios

 Marvel had been seeking to incorporate Spider-Man into their multimedia franchise, the Marvel Cinematic Universe (MCU), as early as 2014.
 By this point, they were pursuing control of the film rights thanks to their recent box office success.
 Studio president Kevin Feige suggested retroactively integrating The Amazing Spider-Man franchise into the MCU to Amy Pascal, then-Sony co-chairman, to improve the prospects of associated films.
 At the same time, Pascal and producer Avi Arad had attempted to establish continuity by authorizing use of the design of The Amazing Spider-Mans Oscorp Tower for The Avengers (2012), but the approval process occurred too late into the production of The Avengers.
 Another idea brought forward was a crossover film combining The Amazing Spider-Man universe with that of the Raimi trilogy.

 In December 2014, an anonymous group hacked Sony's computer networks and leaked confidential information, among them emails of discussions between Sony and Marvel pertaining to the licensing of Spider-Man for the MCU film Captain America: Civil War (2016).
 Negotiations over the copyrights stalled until Sony and Disney brokered an agreement in February 2015.
 It reinstated the conditions of their preexisting arrangement, with a clause that entitled Marvel the right to reduce their annual royalty payments to Sony based on the performance of their films.
+Conversely, Sony retained full creative control of the MCU Spider-Man films.

 The studios once more renegotiated in 2019, briefly resulting in the dissolution of their partnership.
 Sony sought to maintain their original agreement, which conferred merchandising rights and 5% of first-dollar gross to Disney.
 On the other hand, Disney demanded that future Spider-Man films produced by Feige be funded equally in a cooperative venture, increasing their share of profits.
-Negotiations resumed after public backlash to Sony, and the studios reached a new deal that September, the terms of which guaranteed a third Spider-Man film and a related MCU project.
+Negotiations resumed after public backlash, and the studios reached a new deal that September, the terms of which guaranteed a third Spider-Man film and a related MCU project.